 The repeat work order rate deserves special attention.
 If the same room generates AC complaints three times in a month, the problem isn't the technician's repair — it's the unit itself.
 Without work order data, this pattern remains invisible.

-Paper work orders served hotels for decades, but they create information silos.
-The technician knows what they fixed.
-The front desk doesn't.
-The chief engineer learns about recurring issues only during monthly meetings — weeks after patterns emerge.
-Digital hotel work order systems eliminate these gaps.
+Paper work orders served hotels for decades, but they trap information in silos.
+The technician knows what they fixed; the front desk doesn't.
+The chief engineer hears about a recurring problem only at the monthly meeting, weeks after the pattern formed.
+Digital work-order systems close those gaps.

 Modern computerized maintenance management systems (CMMS) transform work order handling.
 When housekeeping reports a broken TV via mobile app, the work order appears instantly on the technician's phone.
 The chief engineer sees real-time status of all open requests.
 The front desk can tell a calling guest: "A technician is already on the way to your room."